stitchfix/hamilton/decorators.md

     return one_off_date.shift(1)

 ```
-We see here that `parameterized_inputs` allows you keep your code DRY by reusing the same function to create multiple
+We see here that `parameterized_input` allows you to keep your code DRY by reusing the same function to create multiple
 distinct outputs.
 The _parameter_ key word argument has to match one of the arguments in the function.
 The rest of
-the arguments are pulled from items inside the DAG the DAG.
+the arguments are pulled from items inside the DAG.
 The _assigned_inputs_ key word argument takes in a
 dictionary of input_column -> tuple(Output Name, Documentation string).

 Note that this is equivalent to writing the following two function definitions: